- Call Number:

 - Finding Aids:

 A handwritten List of Papers, providing for most the names of correspondents, type of document, ie. letter, memorial, etc., and date has been microfilmed at the beginning of the reel.
-This is also available in print in the Loyalist red binders and as an electronic finding aid.
+This is also available in print and as a PDF.
 The Papers are arranged and numbered in a rough chronological order and the List of Papers follows the same order.

-A microfilm shelf list, providing the reel and volume breakdowns, is available online; see Electronic Finding Aid section.
+A microfilm shelf list, providing the reel and volume breakdowns, is available as a PDF.

 The Loyalist Collection only holds a portion of the Papers in the House of Lords.
 For a complete listing of papers, with the same data included as on the film, and an introduction, see American Papers in the House of Lords Record Office: A Guide.
 This calendar was edited by Walter Minchinton of the University of Exeter and Peter Harper of the University of Keele, and published in 1983 by Microform Limited.
 For material relevant to documents on this microfilm, see pp 234-45 in the Guide, under the item no. 1.2.